 What is explainable AI, and why should you care?

 Black box models, such as neural networks, possess superior skills when it comes to challenging prediction tasks.
 They produce results of remarkable accuracy, but no one can understand how algorithms arrived at their predictions.
+The famous ChatGPT that many of us use is a black box.
+The model doesn’t explain its response to your prompt.
+If it presents something as a fact, it’s up to you to verify its correctness.

 What is explainable AI?